datacite/schema-docs/docs/appendices/appendix_1/contributorType.rst

 RegistrationAuthority
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-**Description:** A standards-setting body from which Registration Agencies obtain official recognition and guidance
+**Description:** A standards-setting body from which Registration Agencies obtain official recognition and guidance.

 **Usage Notes:** The IDF serves as the Registration Authority for the International Standards Organisation (ISO) in the area/domain of Digital Object Identifiers.